gilbertwat/Back-End-Developer-Interview-Questions/short-code-test.md

 You can use whatever tools / language you prefer.
 But we are using Ruby on Rails.

-Your system should be able to be tested automatically.
+Your system must be able to be tested automatically.

 Also outline the limitation of your system and how you will improve it (if you have time).